Rodent Pest Control Wellington

 Rodents, rats and mice, cause considerable damage to property and business through contamination of food, packaging and work areas with urine, droppings and hair.
 Physical damage caused by gnawing of cables, timbers, goods and indeed anything else, will be costly to replace or repair.
 Target Pest supplies expert rodent control services in New Zealand using a variety of methods including rodenticide baiting, trapping, proofing and monitoring.
 Methods will be chosen to suit your particular situation ensuring safety, discretion, effectiveness and compliance with legislation.

-Rat & Mouse (Rodent) Eradication and Control
+Rat & Mouse (Rodent) Eradication and Pest Control Wellington

 Rodents include rats and mice.
 The Pacific Rat or Kiore was introduced to New Zealand by Maori when they first arrived.
 Mice and the Black Rat and Norwegian Rat were introduced later with European settlement.
 Rodents found New Zealand very much to their liking and with no significant predators, an ample supply of food for which there was little indigenous competition, the mouse and rat populations rapidly rose and spread.
 Rats and mice are now pests in all parts of the country and specially in areas associated with man.